 Larger systems to balance the grid:

-Sustainable energy cycle could also improve efficiency of large systems that are being built lately to balance the grid cutting the peaks.
-In this case Sustainable energy cycle acts similar to V2G (vehicle to grid) system, but is more universal due to removable car battery that could be in use for storage also when cars are driving.
-Total impact relates to the size of large system storage and number and size of electric range extenders in use at certain community.
+Sustainable energy cycle could also improve efficiency of large systems that are being built lately to balance the grid cutting the peaks. peak shaving and load balancing is one of the main features we have been testing at “Obrezje sustainable energy cycle”.
+Total impact relates to the size of large system storage and number and size of electric range extenders in use at certain community. large amount of micro grid cells could absorb or release a lot of energy that can be produced in large renewable power plants.

 Use of fun/leisure cars